 In-Season Strategy: Saving Your Fantasy Baseball Season

+Before I get to the madness, allow me a bit of a rant about the fantasy industry.
 So much effort is put on player evaluation and analysis, that the actual game-play often gets left behind.
 Sure we see a lot of content on draft strategy each spring, and waiver wire content is plentiful once the season starts.
 But we rarely see fantasy content focused on the in-season strategy that can help Fantasy Baseball owners move their teams up in the standings.
-Over the next few weeks, I hope to address that problem, in my own little way.
+I love deep statistical dives as well as the next guy, but we also have to know how to put them to use.
+Over the next few weeks, I hope to address the lack of in-season strategy, and hopefully help a few teams make a push for the top of their standings, or maybe even just nabbing that final play-off slot..

-My goal is to help owners whose teams have fallen to the lower half of their league standings.
+So the goal here is to help owners whose teams have fallen to the lower half of their league standings.
 Earlier in the season, we could blame our struggles on sample size or injuries.
 Fantasy experts everywhere told us not to panic, and to be fair, most of the time that’s perfectly rational advice.
 But the time has come in the season where the standings are starting to get solidified.
 If you continue the course now, it likely means your team is very unlikely to gain any meaningful ground.
+It’s time to panic!

 So that’s my task.
 I want to explore in-season strategy that can help you rescue your season.
 Don’t worry, I won’t tell your friends you’re here reading this.
 To be honest, I’m in one 15-team league where everything imaginable has gone wrong and I’ll be putting these strategies in play myself.